davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 			RETURN
 			IF(BaseGoal > 0, BaseGoal, MROUND(([Revenue Won]+ (RevenueInPipeline*.60)),100000))
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate a revenue goal for a business based on current opportunities in the sales pipeline and previously won revenue.
+- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate a revenue goal for a business based on current opportunities and past revenue.
 Here’s a breakdown of what it does in simple business terms:

 1. **Calculate Revenue in Pipeline**:
-   - The first part of the code defines a variable called `RevenueInPipeline`.
-This variable sums up the values of all sales opportunities that are currently "Open" and have a sales stage that is considered advanced (indicated by the first character of the sales stage being 2 or higher).
-Essentially, it captures the potential revenue from opportunities that are still in the sales process.
+   - The first part of the code calculates the total value of "Open" opportunities in the sales pipeline.
+   - It sums up the values of all opportunities that are currently open and have a sales stage that is at least 2 (indicating they are further along in the sales process).
+   - This gives a measure of potential revenue that could be realized if these opportunities are successfully closed.

 2. **Base Goal Calculation**:
-   - Next, the code calculates a `BaseGoal`.
-This is done by taking the total revenue that has already been won (`Revenue Won`) and adding 60% of the `RevenueInPipeline`.
-The result is then rounded to the nearest million dollars using the `MROUND` function.
-This rounding helps in setting a more manageable and realistic revenue goal.
+   - The next step is to calculate a base revenue goal.
+This is done by taking the total revenue that has already been won (denoted as `Revenue Won`) and adding 60% of the revenue in the pipeline calculated earlier.
+   - The result is then rounded to the nearest million dollars using the `MROUND` function.
+This rounding helps in setting a more manageable and realistic goal.

-3. **Return the Final Goal**:
+3. **Return the Goal**:
-   - Finally, the code checks if the `BaseGoal` is greater than zero.
-If it is, that value is returned as the measure for the revenue goal.
-If the `BaseGoal` is zero or less, it defaults to a similar calculation but rounds to the nearest hundred thousand instead of a million.
+   - Finally, the code checks if the calculated base goal is greater than zero.
+   - If it is, it returns that base goal.
+If the base goal is zero or less, it instead returns a slightly lower target, which is the same calculation but rounded to the nearest hundred thousand dollars.

 ### Summary:
-In summary, this DAX measure calculates a revenue goal by combining the revenue already won with a portion of the potential revenue from open sales opportunities.
-It ensures that the goal is presented in a rounded format for clarity and practicality.
-If the calculated goal is not positive, it provides a more conservative estimate.
-This helps the business set realistic revenue targets based on current performance and future potential.
+In summary, this DAX measure calculates a revenue goal by considering both the revenue already won and a portion of the potential revenue from open sales opportunities.
+It ensures that the goal is presented in a rounded format for clarity and practicality, helping the business set realistic targets based on current sales activity.

 ---